icann/rdap-conformance-tool/docs/2024_gtld/response/domain.md

 Test group: [[rdapResponseProfile_2_6_3_Validation]][id-rdapResponseProfile_2_6_3_Validation]

-1. Validate that the notices member contains an element in the JSON array with a title “Status Codes”.
+1. Test case [-46601](#id-testCase-46601){ #id-testCase-46601 }: Validate that the notices member contains an element in the JSON array with a title “Status Codes”.
 ```json
 {
   "code": -46601,